GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

     Replace `[REGION]` with the Google Cloud region you want to create your repository in.

+    To see a list of available locations, run the following command:

+        gcloud artifacts locations list

 1. Tag the container before pushing it to the registry: